 Sat comfortably in the sleigh, a reindeer ride is one of the easiest ways to set out in search of the northern lights while also counting as an epic experience.
 Reindeer are herd animals so tend to just follow each other, leaving you to lie back, watch out for the aurora borealis and enjoy the sensation of being pulled through the snowy countryside.
 A fire with hot drinks keeps you warm half way through the evening.

-Georgie says: I found the whole experience really relaxing and you travel far from any light pollution so have a brilliant chance of seeing the northern lights.
+Emma says: I found the whole experience really relaxing and you travel far from any light pollution so have a brilliant chance of seeing the northern lights.

 Duration: 2 hours